Bermondsey: Rail

 There are several railway stations in and around Bermondsey.
-Bermondsey is in London Zone 2, but nearby London Bridge and Borough stations are in travelcard Zone 1.
+Bermondsey is in London Zone 2, but nearby London Bridge and Borough stations are in London fare zone 1.
 Oyster Cards can be used for travel from stations in Bermondsey to other stations in the London region.

 London Underground

 The Jubilee line passes through Bermondsey, calling at Bermondsey and Canada Water stations.
 London Bridge station on the Jubilee and Northern lines, and Borough on the Northern line are also nearby.

-The Jubilee line provides a direct link from Bermondsey to Canary Wharf and Stratford in London's East End, and to Waterloo, the West End, Baker Street and north west London towards Willesden and Stanmore.
+The Jubilee line provides a direct link from Bermondsey to Canary Wharf and Stratford in East London, and to Waterloo, the West End, Baker Street and north west London towards Willesden and Stanmore.
 The Northern line from London Bridge links the area to Kennington, Clapham and Morden in the south west.
 Northbound services travel through the City of London, King's Cross St Pancras and Camden Town, towards Edgware or High Barnet.

 National Rail & London Overground

-The East London Line, South London Line and South Eastern Main Line all pass through Bermondsey, providing frequent rail connections to Central London and South East England.
+The East London line, South London line and South Eastern Main Line all pass through Bermondsey, providing frequent rail connections to Central London and South East England.

 London Bridge is the busiest station in the locale, and fourth busiest station in the UK, with 48.5 million passenger entries and exits in 2017–18.
 Services from London Bridge are provided by Southeastern, Thameslink and Southern.
 London Bridge connects Bermondsey directly to destinations in Central London, including Waterloo, Charing Cross, Cannon Street, Farringdon and St Pancras International.
 Beyond London, trains travel direct to Gatwick and Luton airports, and destinations including Bedford, Brighton, Cambridge, Dover, Peterborough and Sevenoaks.

 South Bermondsey is served by Southern trains from London Bridge to South London, with direct connections to Beckenham Junction, Crystal Palace and Croydon.

 Rotherhithe, Canada Water and Surrey Quays are all served by London Overground trains.
 These stations link Bermondsey with Dalston and Highbury & Islington to the north.
 To the south, Bermondsey is linked directly to New Cross, West Croydon, Crystal Palace, and Clapham Junction.

-Queens Road Peckham & Peckham Rye stations, just south of Bermondsey, Peckham Rye is also an interchange served by London Overground, Southeastern, Thameslink and Southern, with direct trains to London Victoria station.
+Queens Road Peckham & Peckham Rye stations, just south of Bermondsey, Peckham Rye is also an interchange served by London Overground, Southeastern, Thameslink and Southern, with direct trains to London Victoria.
 While Queens Road Peckham station is in-between Peckham Rye and South Bermondsey stations providing London Overground and Southern services.